Our Services

 Helpful Resources

-Red light therapy uses non UV red and near infrared wavelengths to stimulate melanocyte function and modulate inflammation, offering a promising low risk complement to narrowband UVB in vitiligo management.
-Early small studies suggest faster repigmentation but larger trials are needed to confirm optimal protocols and long term benefits.
+Red light therapy for vitiligo uses non-UV red and near-infrared wavelengths to stimulate melanocyte activity and reduce inflammation, offering a low-risk complement to narrowband UVB treatment.
+Early studies suggest it may accelerate repigmentation, though larger clinical trials are still needed to confirm optimal protocols and long-term outcomes.

 Vitiligo is a condition where patches of skin lose pigment, leading to white spots.
 Phototherapy—using specific wavelengths of light—has long been a cornerstone of treatment.
 Recently, red light therapy (RLT) has gained attention for its potential to support skin health.
 But is it truly safe and effective for vitiligo?
 In this article, we'll explore what the research says, discuss red light therapy for vitiligo safety, and offer practical guidance.